T.J. Tynan Named AHL's Most Valuable Player

 The AHL’s most valuable player award honors the late Les Cunningham, a member of the AHL Hall of Fame who was a five-time league All-Star and three-time Calder Cup champion with the Cleveland Barons.

-Fans can secure their tickets to the postseason now by purchasing a 10-ticket Flex Plan, which allows the purchaser to choose the dates they can attend.
-Single game tickets for Games 3 and 4 are also on sale now through axs.com and ontarioreign.com.
+Fans can now secure their tickets to the postseason by purchasing a 10-ticket Flex Plan, allowing the purchaser to choose the dates they can attend.
+Single game tickets for Games 3 and 4 are now on sale through axs.com and ontarioreign.com.